tarantool/doc/sphinx/book/box/index.rst

 for references to objects which are indexes (for example :samp:`box.space.{tester}.index.{primary}:`).

-Then, there are six *parameter variations*:
+Then, there are seven *parameter variations*:

 .. code-block:: tarantoolsession